 Babies this age continue to grow — in size, physical skills, and their ability

-should be exploring new tastes and textures.
+your baby explore new tastes and textures.

 How Much Will My Baby Grow?

-Babies continue to gain about 1 to 1¼ pounds (450 to 560 grams) and ½ inch to ¾
+Babies continue to gain about 1 to 1¼ pounds (450 to 560 grams) and ½

-inch (1 to 2 centimeters) in length this month.
+inch to ¾ inch (1 to 2 centimeters) in length this month.

-and head size (circumference) during your regular well-baby
+head size (circumference) at regular well-baby

 visits.
-The doctor tracks

-these numbers on standard growth
+The doctor puts these numbers on a growth

-charts.
+chart.
 Ask your doctor to show you your baby's growth record.
 By now, you should

 Should I Be Concerned?

-to remember that kids come in a wide range of shapes and sizes.
+that kids come in a wide range of shapes and sizes.

-Growth depends on many factors, including:
+Growth depends on many things, including:

 on by the parents (kids tend to resemble their parents in height)